How much does it cost to go elk hunting? Here are 5 affordable elk hunts.

 Colorado

 Long the prime destination for DIY elk hunters, Colorado boasts unlimited over-the-counter non-resident tags for archery season and the second and third rifle seasons.
 More elk are harvested in Colorado than any other state, but Colorado also has the most elk hunters.
-A bull or either sex tag will cost you about $670 (including a general license), with an antlerless tag running nearly $200 less.
-This state is also a great destination for family hunts as a non-resident youth tag is only $103.
+This state is also a great destination for family hunts as a non-resident youth tag is affordable.

 Washington State